 Protein and fiber help to keep you fuller longer, so I try to incorporate both at every meal.
 Plus, you’ll need protein to help repair those muscle fibers you’re tearing while lifting.

 For me, exercising is the easy part.
 Controlling my diet proves to be MUCH harder.
 I don’t like people telling me what to do, therefore, sticking to a diet is not for me.
 I try to eat intuitively and listen to my body.
 About 80% of my “diet” consists of lean proteins, fruits and vegetables, and healthy fats.
 The remaining 20% is made up of daily indulgences, i.e. brownies.

 Having the support and help of Travis has been CRUCIAL in finding time to workout.
 Everyday, when Travis gets home from work, he watches the kids and lets me go to the gym.
 He HAPPILY does this because he knows how important it is to me.
 When you take care of a newborn all day, it is quite refreshing to be able to leave the house, clear your mind, and SWEAT.
 If it weren’t for Travis and his support of my passions, I’m sure it would have taken much longer for me to get back down to my goal weight.

 And there you have it!
-I’m proud to say that after two pregnancies, I weigh less now than I did when I got married.
+I’m proud to say that after five pregnancies (we have two babies in heaven), I weigh less now than I did when I got married.
 Not only that, but I have more muscle, eat a more balanced diet, and just feel better overall.
 I guess that’s what reading fitness and food blogs will do to you!
 INFORM and INSPIRE!

 I hope that after reading this, you are just that: informed and inspired!!